bschwede/linkenhancer/README.md

 In ascending order the first rule where `subcontext = ''` is selected for the top menu link.
 If nothing else applies, the link points to the startpage of the manual.

 If activated, `subcontext` topics on a page can be provided with an additional help link.
-You can set a CCS selector string or a JSON object string with the following properties:
+You can set a CSS selector string or a JSON object string with the following properties:

 - `p`: position of popover, optional (default is top, other possible values: left, right, bottom)
 - `f`: css selector/filter string (only necessary if you want the popover to be positioned differently) OR